JQR888/Code-Source-for-Inequality-Paper/README.md

-# Code-Source-for-Inequality-Paper
+# Code-for-Inequality-Projects
-This repository contians files for R code, pertaining my past research.
+This repository contains files for R code, pertaining to my past research.